lauraminayaa/Consulting_Firm_Case/README.md

 ---

+## Conclusion & Learnings

+This project proves that rigorous data validation and a critical mindset can shatter assumptions and reveal the true drivers of business success.
+By redefining KPIs and building actionable dashboards, I empowered leadership to make data-driven, profitable decisions.

+---
 ## Testimonials

 > ⭐⭐⭐⭐⭐ “Laura was super efficient!!!
 Her communication was excellent.
 Her professionalism, her ability to understand the job and the extra mile she goes to exceed the expectations of the client is truly remarkable!!!
 We are looking forward to doing a lot more work with her.”